kamoclav/openhack-mc4h/Challenge-10/ReadMe.md

 ## 2. Data Visualization and BI
 ### Learning Objectives
 By the end of the section you will be able to
-* Write Anonymized FHIR data to Azure Synapse Analytics
+* Write Anonymized and flattened FHIR data to Azure Synapse Analytics
-* Create a Power BI dashboard summarizing metrics about the dataset
+* Create a Power BI report summarizing metrics about the dataset

 ### Prerequisites
 * Deployed Azure API for FHIR